-- The proposal involves the redevelopment of public housing owned by the Dallas Housing Authority under the Choice Neighborhoods, Rental Assistance Demonstration, HOPE VI, or other similar HUD programs that may be created; - 4.
+- 3. The proposal involves the redevelopment of public housing owned by the Dallas Housing Authority under the Choice Neighborhoods, Rental Assistance Demonstration, HOPE VI, or other similar HUD programs that may be created; - 4.
 The development proposal is located in a census tract with a poverty rate below 20%; - 5.
-The development proposal is within any area designated as a Redevelopment Reinvestment Strategy Area ("RSA") or a Stabilization RSA in this Comprehensive Housing Policy; or - 6.
+The development proposal is within an area designated as an Equity Strategy Target Area (ESTA) in the Dallas Housing Policy 2033 (DPH33) GIS map link for ESTA A, B, & C; or - 6.
 Developments with at least 50 units for which the Owner must enter into an MOU with the lead entity of the Continuum of Care by which the project will prioritize at least 20% of units for tenants referred from the Continuum of Care Housing Priority List.